apache/iceberg/docs/spark-writes.md

 * `none` - This is the previous default for Iceberg.
 This mode does not request any shuffles or sort to be performed automatically by Spark.
-Because no work is done automatically by Spark, the data must be *manually* locally or globally sorted by partition value.
-To reduce the number of files produced during writing, using a global sort is recommended.
+Because no work is done automatically by Spark, the data must be *manually* sorted by partition value.
+The data must be sorted either within each spark task, or globally within the entire dataset.
+A global sort will minimize the number of output files.
-A local sort can be avoided by using the Spark [write fanout](#write-properties) property but this will cause all file handles to remain open until each write task has completed.
+A sort can be avoided by using the Spark [write fanout](#write-properties) property but this will cause all file handles to remain open until each write task has completed.
 * `hash` - This mode is the new default and requests that Spark uses a hash-based exchange to shuffle the incoming write data before writing.